Cog-Creators/Red-DiscordBot/docs/guide_migration.rst

     :language: python

 ==========================
-Migrating cogs from Red V2
+Migrating cogs from Blue V2
 ==========================

 First, be sure to read :dpy_docs:`discord.py's migration guide <migrating.html>` as that covers all of the changes to discord.py that will affect the migration process

 ----------------
-Red as a package
+Blue as a package
 ----------------

-V3 makes Red a package that is installed with :code:`pip`.
+V3 makes Blue a package that is installed with :code:`pip`.
 Please keep this in mind when writing cogs as this affects how imports should be done (for example, to import :code:`pagify` in V2, one would do :code:`from .utils.chat_formatting import pagify`; in